AntipovDen/Personal-page-generator/README.md

     - Write the content of the page into the `content.md` file (the format of this file is described below)
     - \[Optional\] Prepare a bibliography file to be added to your webpage
 3. Run the generator script
+    - Prepare the dependencies (Python 3 and several packages for it)
-    - If you chose to add the list of publications, this script will try to add a link to arxiv to your conference or journal papaers, but sometimes it needs some assistance from you
+    - If you chose to add the list of publications, this script will try to add a link to arXiv to your conference or journal papers, but sometimes it needs some assistance from you
 4. Put the generated `index.html` file together with `styles.css` and the folders `fonts` and `images` to your server

 ## Features